Zhenyu0012/LeetCode/518. Coin Change II/README.md

 https://leetcode.com/problems/coin-change-ii/

 ## Recursive Solution:
 Our intuition leads us to devise a simple solution, i.e., tracing every permutation and determining whether or not a permutation forms a unique combination.
-Lastly, count the number of unique combinations, and we're done.
+Count the number of unique combinations, and we're done.

 ---